Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

-Administrative expenses decreased 34.2% to US$0.76 million in 1Q1718 from US$1.155 million in 1Q1617 mainly due to the reversal of one-time business development cost of US$0.2 million in 1Q1718 and the impact of the costs restructuring exercise done previously.
+Administrative expenses decreased 19.3% to US$1.698 million in 1H1718 mainly due to recharge of one-time business development costs incurred on Hydra amounting US$0.2 million to a third party and impact of costs restructuring exercise done previously.